One of the best ways a tech coach can reach teachers is to stop talking about technology.

 "Coaches need to learn how to peel back the onion to look for the instructional goal, then pair the technology with that goal," Foltos said.

 3. Consider how class time will be spent.

 Another important factor to address is how the teacher wants students to spend their time.
 In the example above, if the teacher opts for video, ask how much time students should spend focusing on writing versus developing their technology skills.
 If the focus is on writing, look for a simple tool that doesn't require a lot of time or learning to use.

-Most coaches naturally find it easier to talk about technology than pedagogy.
-But to meet the Common Core, teachers and coaches need to find the middle ground between the two.
+Many coaches naturally find it easier to talk about technology than pedagogy, but teachers and coaches need to find the middle ground between the two.